Wessi/MOFDOM/README.md

-This is a web based system developed for MOFED in order to be implemented by all regional finance bureaus.
-It contains
+This web-based system is developed for MOFED to be implemented by all regional finance bureaus.
+It contains dynamic pages where each regional bureau can have unique pages and data uploaded by their admin users.
 --------------------------------------------

 # Running the Project Locally